phnx/sat-commit-framework/README.md

         ]
 ```

-Note that, by default, the pipeline executes tools with single job (-j 1) and does not activate or deactivate any rules other than what each tool initialy enabled.
+Note that, by default, the framework executes tools with single job (-j 1) and does not activate or deactivate any rules other than what each tool initialy enabled.

 ## Limitations
-Despite being designed for large-scale experiments, the pipeline has some noteworthy technical limitations that should be understood by the users.
+Despite being designed for large-scale experiments, the framework has some noteworthy technical limitations that should be understood by the users.
 - **Runner's Resource**: Some SATs may terminate the execution abruptly if the allocated resources e.g., disk space on host machine or the memory are insufficient.
 However, the resource requirements depend on the SAT settings.
 For example, CodeQL has the [soft-limit](https://github.com/github/codeql-cli-binaries/issues/11) on memory.
 It is recommended that users allocate enough resource and monitor the execution in order to adjust the resource allocation when the issue occurs.
 - **Potential Incompatible SAT Configurations on Certain System**: In particular, we encountered  the error when running Infer with more than one job assignment (-j2, -j3, ...) on MacOS (M1 and M2).
 This issue does not occur on other host system such as Ubuntu.
-Therefore, all SATs in our pipeline are running with -j1 by default to overcome this issue.
+Therefore, all SATs in our framework are running with -j1 by default to overcome this issue.
 Please see [this section](#customize-sat-execution) to modify the configuration, if necessary.
 Additionally, there can be other configuration issues in other tools that we haven't yet discovered.
 - **Unique Pre-Compilation Steps**: Our pre-compilation step (see [this section](#target-commit-pre-compilation-process)) can support most C/C++ projects that use the typical build process.
 Specifically, the script executes either `autogen.sh`, `build.sh`, or `bootstrap.sh` to generate build configuration files.
 Then, it executes `configure` to prepare for build process.
 This pre-compilation process should be modified if the target commits follow the alternate approaches such as having the build configuration generation file under other names.
 - **Unlisted Target Commit Dependencies**: Although many frequently-used packages are installed in the runner's base image, some target commits from the other projects may require other packages that are not included.
 Users should monitor the execution and review the error messages when the execution failed during the compilation or pre-compilation steps.
 Target commit dependencies can be managed following the instruction in [this section](#manage-target-commit-dependency).

-We would like to thankfully acknowledge the support from our colleagues who reported these limitations and provided the valuable feedback to improve this pipeline.
+We would like to thankfully acknowledge the support from our colleagues who reported these limitations and provided the valuable feedback to improve this framework.